-Completing the extra credit shows professors that you are passionate about doing well in their class.
-Also, most of the time, the extra credit will be something fun like completing a survey or watching a guest lecture outside of class.
+Completing the extra credit shows professors that you are passionate about doing well in your class.
+Also, most of the time, the extra credit will be fun, like completing a survey or watching a guest lecture outside class.
 Extra credit allows you to have a buffer in case you don’t do as well as you expected on an assignment.

 12. Stay in touch after the semester ends

-Once the semester ends and you no longer have class with the professor, be sure to update the professor via email on any internships, jobs, or professional accomplishments you have achieved.
+Once the semester ends, and you no longer have a class with the professor, be sure to update the professor via email on any internships, jobs, or professional accomplishments you have achieved.
 Thank them for their role in helping you in these accomplishments, if applicable.